Back to Home Page

 Key Takeaway: The negative sign is your "decrease alert" – it’s not an error, just directional feedback.

-Q4: How Do I Calculate a Percentage of a Number?
+Q4: How Do I Calculate % of a Number?
 (With Real-Life Scenarios)

 Use this formula:(Percentage ÷ 100) × Number = ResultExamples: